Omay238/cell-sim/README.md

 The cell starts at `5`, and goes to whichever number the step dictates relative to it.
 It is recommended to only use the number 5 as a dampener for other possibilities, as it will have a negative effect on the performance.
 Here's an example rule, for water: `8>79>46`.
 The arrows separate steps, where the first step is in the first segment, and the second in the second segment.
 For each step, a number is chosen randomly, and all options will be tried in that step before the program goes to the next step.
 ### Step 2
 States are added in the following format: `"previous": "rule"`, where "previous" is whatever the cell previously did, and "rule" is the rule for when it is in this state.
-An important feature in the "previous" section is that if you do `.>something`, where something is another cell type, it will detect if it tried to move to some cell.
+An important feature in the "previous" section is that if you do `.>something` or `something>.`, where something is another cell type, it will detect if it tried to move to some cell.
 An important feature in the "rule" section is the `/` character, which will reset the cell to its default state.
 Here is the example states section for water:
 ```json
 "states": {